Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Spectral inference for stationary TS-NSD

-{\bf Theoretical properties for the parametric GNAR spectrum estimator. } The consistency of the parametric estimator is naturally derived from the consistency of the GNAR parameter estimates under standard regularity conditions \citep{Leeming2019,Knight2020}.
-Specifically, when the true GNAR process is correctly specified, we have for the estimator in equation~\eqref{eq:gnarspecest},
+{\bf Theoretical properties for the parametric TS-NSD spectrum estimator.} The desirable behaviour of the parametric estimator is naturally derived from the consistency of the TS-NSD model parameter estimates under standard regularity conditions.

+\begin{proposition} Let $\{\mathbf{X}_t\}$ be a stationary multivariate time series process defined on a static network $G = (K,E)$.
+When the true TS-NSD process is correctly specified as in Definition~\ref{def:GNAR_Spec} with independent white noise innovations with finite fourth moment and covariance matrix ${\mathbf{V}}_d$, the parametric spectral density matrix in equation~\eqref{eq:gnarspecest} employing the associated (GLS) estimators is consistent for the truth,